 I’m often asked about the name kino-eye.
 It is a term with many meanings and interpretations.
 Dziga Vertov, a filmmaker best known for the classic A Man With A Movie Camera, used the term in a 1923 manifesto,

 I am kino-eye, I am a mechanical eye.
 I, a machine, show you the world as only I can see it.

 In 1929 Dziga Vertov explained the meaning in “From Kino-Eye to Radio-Eye,” (an essay that appears in Kino-Eye: The Writings of Dziga Vertov)

-Joseph Schaub wrote in “ Presenting the Cyborg’s Futurist Past: An Analysis of Dziga Vertov’s Kino-Eye“,
+Joseph Schaub wrote in Presenting the Cyborg’s Futurist Past: An Analysis of Dziga Vertov’s Kino-Eye that

-The confluence of new and old media technologies are expanding our knowledge of the world and helping us see from perspectives that we could not have seen otherwise.
-Vertov’s films and writings were prescient and inspire an interest in media technology of the past, present, and future.
+The confluence of new and old media technologies is expanding our knowledge of the world and helping us see from perspectives that we could not have seen otherwise.
+Vertov’s films and writings were prescient and inspired an interest in media technology of the past, present, and future.